sendgrid/docs/source/User_Guide/Settings/api_keys.md

 What are API Keys?
 {% endanchor %}

 API keys are used by your application, mail client, or website to authenticate access to SendGrid services.
 They are the preferred alternative to using a username and password because you can revoke an API key at any time without having to change your username and password.
-We suggest that you use API keys for connecting to all of SendGrid’s services.
+We recommend using API keys for connecting to all of SendGrid’s services.

 There are two different types of API keys:

 1. **Billing API Keys** are used only to authenticate billing related API calls.
-2. **General API Keys** are used to authenticate all other API calls.
+1. **General API Keys** are used to authenticate all other API calls.

-We require that you create a separate API key for making billing related API calls.
+SendGrid requires a separate API key for making billing related API calls.
 This segmentation adds an extra level of security by giving you more control over who has access to the various areas of your account.

 You may also assign an API key specific permissions that further restrict which API calls it is capable of authenticating.
 For more detailed information about API key permissions, please visit our [Classroom]({{root_url}}/Classroom/Basics/API/api_key_permissions.html).